The

 7th-level Beast Master Conclave feature

-You and your Beast hunt as one.
-Your Primal Beast gains all benefits of your Ranger's Quarry, including any Knacks that enhance it, and its attacks count as magical for the sake of overcoming resistance and immunity to nonmagical attacks.
+Ranger and Beast hunt in deadly tandem.
+Your Primal Beast gains all the benefits of your Ranger's Quarry, including any Knacks you know that enhance it.

 Exceptional Training